 As long as you can break down a task into smaller and smaller chunks, they can all be solved either by logical reasoning, or when knowledge is lacking, by Google searches (I wrote a little article about the Power of Google Searching).

 I’ve gotten jobs where I had to do things which I had never done before (using Photoshop for graphic design, building complex website and email marketing strategies, building sets for festivals, even doing accounting), but quickly learned how to do it by doing, by diving in head first.

 For most, if not all, of these tasks I had nobody to tell me how to do it.
 I was just given a task and had to figure out, and that’s what I love the most about working: figuring things out.

 The power of curiosity

 I am by nature a very curious person and enjoy figuring out how things work.
 When I was 17 I decided to learn piano, this year I started growing plants and caring for them.
 In between I’ve spent my free time developing new skills like programming apps (I’m onto Node.js and React at the moment, and dabbling at Ruby on Rails), designing websites or furniture, tinkering with electronics and machines, filmmaking (actually that’s my current job, it’s my not-free time), and some sports like ski, badminton and beach-volleying.

-Really a screenshot of my browser bookmarks should say it all… actually, not a bad idea, here it is.
+Really a screenshot of my browser bookmarks should say it all… actually, that’s not a bad idea, here it is.

 The power of combining these powers